Course XXVIII - Teaching 11: The Greeks

 In the ancient Greece, the true worship of gods, images and ceremonies began on the period called Mycenian.
 But Greek idols reached their acme just in the Hellenic era.

 The Hellenic era is composed of Eolian, Ionian and Dorian dynasties.
 The union of these three forces makes the ancient Greece thrive in religion, poetry, sculpture and music, since the Hellenic worship is a result of fine arts, and fine arts are not a consequence of the worship like in other religions.
-Any force, impulse and courageous action come along with arts and create a god.

 You can see this in the birth of popular mythology.
 Chronos and the ancient Titans are civilization in its infancy and culture in its beginning, since Zeus, the Great God, emerges from this uneducated and strong people.